atlanswer/AntCal/apps/figure/src/pages/docs.md

 ## Field

 Visualize vector fields in an interactive SVG.

-Work in progress!
+## Report

+Upload data files to generate figures.

 ## Radiation Pattern

-Limitations:
+Simulate radiation pattern based on electric or magnetic sources.

+**Limitations:**

 - Currently all sources are positioned at the origin
 - Amplitudes are normalized to the maximum radiation of E-/M-dipole respectively